 • <index_name>: A unique name for your index.

-• (<columns>): A comma-separated list of columns to include in the index.
-These names must exactly match the parameter names in your event definition, including case.
+• (<columns>): A comma-separated list of one or more columns to include in the index.
+These names must exactly match the field names in your event or struct definition, including case.

 Supported Index Types